 There are many email trackers on the market.
-Some of them share basic common features like monitoring opens and clicks, the others have some functionality, so we’ve collected three email trackers that go beyond basics.
+Some of them share basic standard features like monitoring opens and clicks, the others have some advanced functionality, so we’ve collected three email trackers that go beyond basics.

 It shows the exact number of clicks and opens and helps to enable or disable the monitoring of particular email addresses.

-This service provides the same features as Snov.io does, but it adds a branding signature to each email sent, so recipients may find out that you keep track of opens and clicks.
-It offers fewer metrics for tracking unless you order a paid plan.
+This service provides the same features as Snov.io, but it adds a branding signature to each email sent, so recipients may find out that you keep track of opens and clicks.
+It offers fewer metrics for tracking unless you use a paid plan.

-On the screenshot below, you see for opens viewed in the inbox.
+In the screenshot below, you see for opens information directly in the inbox.
 You can see if a person opened an email once or twice.

-This service allows monitoring the way recipients interact with your attachments — slides and PDFs — in Gmail.
+This service allows you to monitor the way recipients interact with your attachments — slides, and PDFs — in Gmail.
 You can see when the document has been viewed and how far a recipient has progressed in reading it.

-On the screenshot below, you see that half of PDF-presentation has been read, so perhaps there was something tricky on the halfway and you may consider changing that.
+On the screenshot below, you see that half of PDF-presentation has been read, so perhaps there was something unappealing halfway through it, and you may consider changing that.

-Unfortunately, email tracking isn’t a 100% accurate method since some issues may stand on your way:
+Unfortunately, email tracking isn’t a 100% accurate method since some issues may stand in your way:

 - Images can be blocked by default.
-It means that some email providers like Outlook don’t allow loading images unless you change the settings.
-It includes a 1x1 tracking pixel which is added by the tracking extension, so you will never find out if the email has been opened.
+This means that some email providers like Outlook don’t load images unless you change the default settings.
+It includes a 1x1 tracking pixel, which is added by the tracking extension, so you will never find out if the email has been opened.

 - Previews count as an open.
 Some providers allow previewing emails without actually opening them.
-Such preview may count as an opening, so you will have wrong information which may lead to misunderstanding.
+These previews may count as an opening, so you will have incorrect information that may lead to misunderstanding.

 - It doesn’t work for groups.
 If you send emails to groups, i.e., one message to a few people in the form of a chat, you will again have misinformation since you won’t be able to know who exactly read the message.

-SendPulse allows monitoring data in two ways: like a round and horizontal graph showing the number and percentage of open, clicked, marked as spam, and unsubscribed emails.
+SendPulse allows you to monitor data in two ways: like a horizontal graph or pie chart showing the number and percentage of open, clicked, marked as spam, and unsubscribed emails.

 Review the list of recipients for a particular campaign to see who exactly received, opened, or clicked.
 Get to know which domains, devices, and browsers are the most popular among your target audience and adjust your future emails based on that data.

 The screenshot below shows a list of recipients filtered by status.
 In this case, it is “delivered, read, clicked a link.”
-It also shows the country, device, and browser which people use to interacted with the email on.
+It also shows the country, device, and browser that was used to open the email.

 Find out if there are any delivery errors, which may indicate some inactive email addresses or technical issues your email campaign may have.

-The service shows why emails never find a way to some of your subscribers.
-Among the reasons are invalid emails, mailbox full, marked spam by recipient’s server, and other.
+The service shows why emails never found their way to some of your subscribers.
+Among these reasons are invalid emails, mailbox full, marked spam by recipient’s server, and other.

 - The article “Email Tracking Guide” by HubSpot answers questions when, why, and how you need to track your emails.